 My latest weapon in the war against the deer is kimchi.
-The dryer sheets repelled them only briefly last summer, and the creatures are apparently starting to savor the scent of rotten egg.
+The dryer sheets I tried last summer repelled them only briefly (and then quickly fell to pieces), and the creatures are apparently starting to savor the scent of rotten egg.
 Rotten egg presents other problems, too: It clogs the sprayer, and it ruins my appetite for fruits and vegetables sprayed with the stuff.
 So this year I thought I’d try a variant on the sulfurous theme, with chile to burn the tongue in case the odor of garlic isn’t offensive enough.

 I threw whole heads of garlic—little ones that were too much trouble to peel—into the Vitamix along with handfuls of dried chiles (I have mountains of them, thanks to last year’s long, warm summer).
 I added water, blended the mixture thoroughly, and left it to sit on the kitchen counter through several days of rain.
 The mixture fermented, of course, and soon we were smelling . . . kimchi!
 By the time the sun came out the stink was strong enough to drive my husband out of the house.
 So I strained the juice through muslin, poured the liquid into the backpack sprayer, added more water, and went to work spraying the orchard.